ropensci/roadoi/README.md

 ### Use Case: Studying the compliance with open access policies

 An increasing number of universities, research organisations and funders have launched open access policies in recent years.
-Using roadoi together with other R-packages makes it easy to examine how and to what extent researchers comply with these policies in a reproducible and transparent manner.
+Using roadoi together with other R-packages allows to examine how and to what extent researchers comply with these policies in a reproducible and transparent manner.
 In particular, the [rcrossref package](https://github.com/ropensci/rcrossref), maintained by rOpenSci, provides many helpful functions for this task.

 #### Gathering DOIs representing scholarly publications